 Take care of your team, take care of yourself

 While we don’t know exactly what the next phase of the pandemic will be, we know that this highly infectious peak will not last forever.
-We wish you and your team all the best in weathering these turbulent times, and share the hope that 2022 has good things in store for us yet.
+We wish you and your team all the best in weather these turbulent times and share the hope that 2022 has good things in store for us yet.